-Our evaluation of the directors' assessment of the company's ability to continue to adopt the going concern basis of accounting included:
+Our evaluation of the directors' assessment of the Company's ability to continue to adopt the going concern basis of accounting included:

 - As the Company is the financing entity for the Anglo American Group, the Company's ability to continue as a going concern is assessed in conjunction with the Group.
-We therefore assessed the appropriateness of this and evaluated the directors assessment; - We evaluated the base case forecast and downside scenarios, including those that incorporate the impact of operational disruption and the macroeconomic environment, checking that the forecasts have been subject to board review and approval. - We considered and validated the Company's available financing and maturity profile to assess management's forecast liquidity throughout the going concern period; - We performed our own independent sensitivity analysis to understand the impact of changes in cash flow and net debt on the resources available to the Company; - We assessed the reasonableness of planned or potential mitigation actions including obtaining and reading the letter of support provided by Anglo American plc; and - We reviewed the disclosures included within the financial statements.
+We therefore assessed the appropriateness of this and evaluated the directors' assessment; - We evaluated the base case forecast and downside scenario, including how the impact of operational disruption and the macroeconomic environment had been incorporated, and checked that the budget, which is subject to board review and approval, aligns with the approved Anglo American plc budget; - We considered and validated the Company's available financing and debt maturity profile to assess management's forecast liquidity throughout the going concern period; - We performed our own independent sensitivity analysis to understand the impact of changes in cash flow and net debt on the resources available to the Company; - We assessed the reasonableness of planned or potential mitigation actions including obtaining and evaluating the letter of support provided by Anglo American plc; and - We reviewed the disclosures included within the financial statements.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for a period of at least twelve months from the financial statements authorisation date.